SlashDB/timesheet-demo/README.md

 $ go get github.com/elazarl/go-bindata-assetfs/...
 ```

-> Tip: you can just run the build.sh script to install all requirements and compile the app.
+> Tip: you can just run the build.sh script to install all requirements and compile the app

 #### Setting up authorization/authentication proxy
 Using GoLangs builtin *httputil.ReverseProxy*, we create a lightweight reverse proxy:

 ```go